OwenFarnell/Monster-Hunt/README.md

 4. Test your changes to ensure they work as expected.
 5. Commit your changes and push them to your forked repository.
 6. Submit a pull request to the main repository, explaining the changes you made.

-Please note that this project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-Kindly adhere to it in all your interactions.